 Child support provisions will include the following: the amount paid (which can be calculated by the NC child support guidelines or just agreed to by the parties), medical insurance and co-pays (usually a pro-rated percentage based on incomes,) termination of the obligation (under what circumstances and when,) tax deductions for the children and who gets the earned income credit for day care costs.

 The alimony section of your agreement will provide for alimony or waive it.
-If alimony is provided, the topics addressed include; the amount, the term, termination (death of payor, death of payee, cohabitation of payee and re-marriage of payee or a certain date.)
+If alimony is provided, the topics addressed include; the amount, the term, termination (death of payor,

 Generally, all property obtained through marital effort during the marriage is divided equitably after separation.
 This applies to all the following: real estate, motor vehicles, bank accounts, retirement accounts, investment accounts, personal property –art, collectibles, jewelry, household goods and furnishings and debt.
 An equitable distribution does not necessarily mean equal.
 In addition you may be unable to divide everything exactly evenly (1/2 to each person) so a distributive settlement, payment of monies from one party to the other may be necessary to create the equitable distribution.